Layalchristine24/divkings/about.md

 # Stock-trading tools analysis

 ## Concept of the project
-My new project is about analysing stock-trading tools in order to be able to compare faster which companies can be trusted or not from a long-term perspective.
-I focus on stocks showing growing dividends.
+My new project is to give access to user-friendly tools for computing the final value of an investment project.

 ## Shiny App
 I intend to develop stock-trading tools which can be more user-friendly in a Shiny App.